-We generally rehome our animals within the Staffordshire Moorlands and surrounding areas.
+We are STAFFORDSHIRE based and generally rehome our animals within the Staffordshire Moorlands and surrounding areas.
 However, we may consider rehoming out of the usual areas subject to a satisfactory home check and vet references.
 Appointments must be made to see any of the animals.

 Cats and new babies- Preparing you and your cat for the arrival of a new baby is important to make sure first introductions go well.
 We have added a link to guidance notes within the ‘points to consider’ page that can advise you on this.
 See the attached bite-prevention-in-children- poster for things children should be aware of when around dogs.

 There are lots of books and websites on the subject of pets and their care but we will we pleased to advise you where we can.
 However, if unfortunately things don’t work out with your new dog or cat, for whatever reason, always contact us immediately or return the pet to us so that we can find them an alternative home.